ahilbers/bootstrap_uncertainty_quantification/README.md

 This repository contains example code related to the paper "Efficient quantification of the impact of demand and weather uncertainty in power system models".

 It also contains all source code and data associated with the three test-case models used in the paper (the *LP planning*, *MILP planning* and *operation* models).
-These models are modified versions from a more general class of test power system models, available as open-source software in [this repository](https://github.com/ahilbers/renewable_test_PSMs), where they are documented and available in a more general form.
+These models are modified versions of a more general class of test power system models, available open-source in [this repository](https://github.com/ahilbers/renewable_test_PSMs), where they are documented and available in a more general form.
 If you want to use these models for your own research, its easier to use that respository instead of this one.

 **Note**: In a previous iteration, this paper was called "Quantifying demand and weather uncertainty in power system models using the *m* out of *n* bootstrap, of which a preprint is available on arXiv [here](https://arxiv.org/abs/1912.10326).
 The models have changed slightly since that version.
 If you've come from that preprint, check out release v1.0.0 of this repository.